byu-cpe/ComputingBootCamp/website/_pages/schedule.md

 title: Schedule
 ---

-These are talks presented by faculty/students (mostly faculty) at our weekly meetings.
-Last year we met 2x/week during May, then the Immerse talks started up on Wednesdays and so we switched to 1x/week until mid-July.
+These are talks presented by faculty/students (mostly faculty).  **We will be meeting M/W/F in EB 325 at 2-3:30p.**

 ## General Computing Group